vitortexc/MyAlertController/README.md

 ## Cocoapods
 ### Initiating pods in your project
-If you don't initilized Cocoapods in your project, just open terminal and type the following:
+If you didn't initialized Cocoapods in your project, just open terminal and type the following:

 ```ruby
 cd <YOUR-PROJECT-PATH>